-Will affected communities be alerted that a project is being considered for a DRI?
+Will affected communities and interested parties be alerted that a project is being considered for a DRI?

-Yes, through conventional methods of public notification and disclosure such as the media and internet.
+Yes, through conventional methods of public notification and disclosure such as the local zoning administrator, media and internet.

 What is the role of CMAP staff in the DRI process?